cburgmer/json-path-comparison/COMPARISON.md

 ## Explanation

-- ✓ means the tools agree on the results
+- ✓, the result of this tool matches what the majority says
+- ✗, a result is different to multiple others
-- ✗ indicates that the results are different, and one of the tools is probably wrong
+- ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
-- ? means there are not enough candidates available to check for correctness
+- (✓), there are not enough candidates available to check for correctness
-- `error` says the tool failed executing the query
+- `e`, the tool failed executing the query and probably does not support this type of query

 ## Error output